Let’s get you startedSign in or create an account to view your personalized quotes.

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

 Certain discounts can help you save more on your car insurance premium than others.
-Total savings vary by insurer, but the table below shows some of the top discounts and how much you could potentially save on a policy.
-Combining multiple discounts can help you save even more.
+Some of the top discounts offer savings of 20%–30%, and combining multiple discounts can help you save even more.

 List of car insurance discounts